Polish and Increase Natural Skin Glow

-Chemical peel is a topical acidic solution that is applied to the skin for a controlled period of time, which causes the dead skin to slough and eventually peel off.
-The regenerated skin is usually smoother and less wrinkled than the old skin, leaving you with a fresher, more youthful appearance.
-It may be useful for conditions such as sun-damage, pigmentation, acne scarring or dull, aged skin.
+Chemical peels are topical acidic solutions that are applied to the skin for a controlled period of time, to cause peeling of one or more layers.
+The regenerated skin can look and feel smoother and less wrinkled, resulting in a fresh appearance.
+This treatment may be suitable for conditions such as sun-damage, pigmentation, acne scarring and also as an effective anti-ageing treatment.

-Are there any reasons why I can’t have this treatment?
+Are there any reasons why I can’t have a chemical peel?

-It is not recommended for people with uncontrolled diabetes, some autoimmune disorders, or recent laser surgery.
-Recent use of oral prescription retinoid for acne treatment may also be contraindicated.
+Women who are pregnant, breastfeeding or trying to conceive should not undertake a chemical peel procedure.
+Nor is it recommended in people with certain medical conditions such as uncontrolled diabetes, some autoimmune disorders, or recent laser surgery.
+Recent use of oral prescription retinoid for acne treatment and abrasive skin treatments may also be contraindicated.
 Your practitioner will discuss your current and past medical history with you to determine your suitability.